Finding Joy: How to Thrive In the Pandemic Wall

 I get into moods where I want to change up everything in our apartment.
 Especially when we’re spending so much time at home these days.
 But instead of buying something new, I’ve started switching up our decorations more frequently.
 Before, I used to just move them around, but now, I completely stash away pieces in a tote that’s dedicated just to décor and change it up every few months.

 In the same vein, I also move our furniture around a lot.
 My dad used to do this all the time when we were kids.
 And I always thought he was crazy, but it makes a big difference in your space.
-Something as simple as moving a lamp or end-table creates interest and always tempers my urges to raid TJ Maxx!
+Something as simple as moving a lamp or end table creates interest and always tempers my urges to raid TJ Maxx!
 (At least for a little while, ha).

 Start cooking again.

 This has been THE hardest part of the pandemic for me.
 As a foodie, I relish every part of the dining out experience.
 And being home for so long has tipped my ratio of cooking to dining out off-balance.
-Even take-out has lost some of its lusters (although the hospitality industry is still struggling, so we should still be supporting small businesses!).
+Even take-out has lost some of its luster (although the hospitality industry is still struggling, so we should still be supporting small businesses!).

 I just re-subscribed to HelloFresh a few weeks ago, and it’s brought back some of the joy in cooking at home again.
 Having a recipe to follow with pre-portioned ingredients is much like a workout class instructor; there’s guidance but you can still go at your own pace.
 I choose from their menu to curate our deliveries, but I don’t have to be innovative in planning dinner.
 Which is a relief because there’s not much decompressing after the workday without my commute.